Ajay552/Task-Management-CLI/README.md

 # CLI Tasks

-A simple command-line interface (CLI) to-do list application written in Go.
+A simple command-line interface (CLI) Task Management application written in Go.
 This tool allows users to add, list, delete, and mark tasks as complete using a CSV file for persistence.

 ## Features